amis-erc20/amisdex/help/depositing-ether-and-buying-tokens-using-myetherwallet.md

 ![TODO - Buy Tokens with MyEtherWallet Video](../buy-tokens-with-mew.gif)

-Finally, you should have 0.3998 OMG in your "Exchange" OMG balance (after the teeny 0.0002 OMG fee).
+Finally, you should have 9800 KIWI in your "Exchange" KIWI balance (after the teeny (0.2%) 200 KIWI fee).
 Click "[- Wtd]" button to withdraw to your MyEtherWallet account.

 Congratulations - you're an unstoppable trader now!